hosking/persistence/proposals/simple-transactions/MVP.md

     - iff `expand($t) = tarray (mut t'')`
     - and `t' = unpacked(t'')`
   - this is a *constant instruction*
-  - adds all fields of the new `tarray` to the transaction's write set
+  - adds the new `tarray` to the transaction's write set

 * `tarray.new_default <typeidx>` allocates an array with canonical [RTT](#values) and initialises its fields with the default value
   - `tarray.new_default $t : [i32] -> [(tref write $t)]`
     - iff `expand($t) = tarray (mut t')`
     - and `t'` is defaultable
   - this is a *constant instruction*
-  - adds all fields of the new `tarray` to the transaction's write set
+  - adds the new `tarray` to the transaction's write set

 * `array.new_fixed <typeidx> <N>` allocates an array with canonical [RTT](#values) of fixed size and initialises it from operands
   - `tarray.new_fixed $t N : [t^N] -> [(tref write $t)]`
     - iff `expand($t) = tarray (mut t'')`
     - and `t' = unpacked(t'')`
   - this is a *constant instruction*
-  - adds all fields of the new `tarray` to the transaction's write set
+  - adds the new `tarray` to the transaction's write set

 * `tarray.new_data <typeidx> <dataidx>` allocates an array with canonical [RTT](#values) and initialises it from a data segment
   - `tarray.new_data $t $d : [i32 i32] -> [(tref write $t)]`